pisv/gethandly.wiki-playground/Step-Two.md

 This interface is specialized with `ISourceElement` for representing source elements, which is further specialized with `ISourceFile` and `ISourceConstruct` for representing source files and their structural elements.
-Handly provides basic partial implementations for each of these interfaces.
+Handly provides skeletal implementations for each of these interfaces.

 As usual, we begin by defining interfaces for the new model elements (in the package `org.eclipse.handly.examples.basic.ui.model`